Shadorc/RPiTube/README.md

     5. From the YouTube app, share a video to `RPiTube Cast`

 When the video is playing, you can control it using VLC's Web interface available at `http://<RPI_IP>:8080`.
-Leave the username field blank and enter the `rpitube` as password.
+Leave the username field blank and enter the password (`rpitube` if you didn't defined one using `--vlc-password`).

 ## Improving speed